Trump Latest News: Cuts White Racists For Muslims As Police ‘Infiltrated’

 CNN posted an opinion piece that went as far as saying that they “cannot rule out” that Trump and Bannon might be trying to form a coup and stated Bannon was Trump’s “shadow leader.”

-The CNN opinion piece went on to describe Bannon’s history of racist right-wing military extremism and quoted him talking “repeatedly” about “destroying the state” for Alt-Right purposes and called it “an insurgent, center-right populist movement that is virulently anti-establishment.”
+The CNN opinion piece went on to describe Bannon’s history of racist right-wing military extremism and quoted him talking “repeatedly” about “destroying the state” for alt-right purposes and called it “an insurgent, center-right populist movement that is virulently anti-establishment.”

 Finally, they pointed out that Bannon and Trump were doing what many authoritarian coups do which is attacking targets with surrealism and nonsense with such frequency that the target does not have time to rebound.

-Adding to the idea that Steve Bannon is pushing an Alt-Right agenda and is a “shadow leader” to Trump, Reuters reports on February 2, that Trump’s newest executive order idea is to cut white supremacist extremists from a program specifically designed to curb or reform these individuals to solely focus on Islamic terrorism.
+Adding to the idea that Steve Bannon is pushing an alt-right agenda and is a “shadow leader” to Trump, Reuters reports on February 2 that Trump’s newest executive order idea is to cut white supremacist extremists from a program specifically designed to curb or reform these individuals to solely focus on Islamic terrorism.

 The new government program called “Countering Violent Extremism,” or CVE, would instead be called “Countering Islamic Extremism” or “Countering Radical Islamic Extremism.”

-This is astounding considering headlines over the years have shown that white right-wing extremists are more of a threat to Americans than Islamic terrorists.
+This is astounding considering that headlines over the years have shown that white right-wing extremists are more of a threat to Americans than Islamic terrorists.

 Time quoted a study by New America Foundation published in 2015 that stated, since September 11, 2001, “48 people were killed by white terrorists, while 26 were killed by radical Islamists.”

-Newsweek reported in February 2016 the following based on a report by the Triangle Center on Terrorism and Homeland Security based on surveys of 382 law enforcement groups.
+Newsweek reported in February 2016 the following based on a report by the Triangle Center on Terrorism and Homeland Security that showed results of surveys of 382 law enforcement groups.

 “Law enforcement agencies in the United States consider anti-government violent extremists, not radicalized Muslims, to be the most severe threat of political violence that they face.”

-Nevertheless, there appears to be a bigger problem in America with the Alt-Right because The Intercept reported on January 31 that the FBI is currently investigating widespread infiltration of law enforcement by white supremacists and extremists and stated the following.
+Nevertheless, there appears to be a bigger problem in America with the alt-right because The Intercept reported on January 31 that the FBI is currently investigating widespread infiltration of law enforcement by white supremacists and extremists.

 “Domestic terrorism investigations focused on militia extremists, white supremacist extremists, and sovereign citizen extremists often have identified active links to law enforcement officers.”